OpenNebula/docs/source/management_and_operations/network_management/vrouter.rst

 More than one Virtual Machines can be associated to a Virtual Router in order to implement a high availability scenario.
 In this case, OpenNebula will also assign a floating IP to the group of Virtual Machines, that will coordinate to manage the traffic directed to that IP.

-To enable a high availability scenario, you need to choose 2 or more number of instances when the Virtual Router is created in Sunstone.
+To enable a high-availability scenario, you need to choose 2 or more number of instances when the Virtual Router is created in Sunstone.
 In the CLI, the number of VM instances is given with the ``-m`` option

 .. code::